nathanielshak/advancedprogramming/Lesson2/README.md

 This next one is very similar to the last exercise, but a bit different.

-This time, we will print from 0-66 but have the number increase by 3 each time instead of 1.
+This time, we will print numbers from 0-66 followed by if the number is even or odd but have the number increase by 3 each time instead of 1.
 I know there's ways to do this with a for loop, but for the sake of this exercise, try it with a while loop.
 Here's an example of what your output should look like:

 	0
 	even